-Several centuries ago, an industrial complex with a lime kiln, a brick-kiln, a roof-tile factory, a stove-tile factory, and a glazing workshop was established in the village of Ceplis.
+Several centuries ago, an industrial complex with a lime kiln, a brick kiln, a roof-tile factory, a stove-tile factory, and a glazing workshop was established in the village of Ceplis.
 Currently, the historic Lime-kiln building is open for viewing.
-The two floors of this unique industrial building with a massive chimney in its centre can each be accessed; the chimney itself can be looked at from the inside.
+The two floors of this unique industrial building with a massive chimney in its center can each be accessed; the chimney itself can be looked at from the inside.
 On the second floor, there is an exhibition room where historical bricks are exhibited.
 You must book your visit in advance!

-In the Nature Reserve Stikla Bogs, the Vasenieki Swamp Trail with wooden footpaths has been built; there, one can see protected bird species and pristine plants, and can relax while enjoying the unique marsh landscape during the walk along the path.
+In the Nature Reserve Stikla Bogs, the Vasenieki Swamp Trail with wooden footpaths has been built; there, one can see protected bird species and pristine plants and can relax while enjoying the unique marsh landscape during the walk along the path.
 The length of the nature trail is 4 km, and the footpath goes along several beautiful bog lakes.

 It is one of the most beautiful and mysterious places in Kurzeme.
-The valley is considered to be an old, sacred place tied to legends and tales.
+The valley is considered an old, sacred place tied to legends and tales.
 Two stylized Curonian swords serve as the symbols on both sides of the valley’s entrance gates, creating a mythical and venerable atmosphere.
 The landscaped nature trail will lead you to various places of interest around the park.